cmbu-tmm-sites/learncodestream/content/Configure/Endpoints/Docker Registry/index.md

 * **Type** - Docker Registry
 * **Name** - a name to identify the Docker Registry Endpoint
 * **Description** - description of the Docker Registry Endpoint
-* **Mark restricted** - as described in the [Projects](/Configure/Projects) page, if the Endpoint is marked as restricted only an Administrator can execute a Pipeline that uses it
+* **Mark restricted** - if enabled, only Code Stream or Project Administrators can execute Pipelines using this endpoint
+* **Cloud proxy** - (vRA Cloud only) the Cloud Proxy appliance through which the endpoint should communicate
 * **Server type** - DockerHub or Docker Trusted Registry
 * **Repo URL** - the URL of the container image repository
 * **Authentication**